-Bologna is one of my favourite cities in Italy, mostly because I met Andrea from Taste Bologna here and had an amazing introduction to the city.
+Bologna is one of my favourite cities in Italy, mostly because I met Andrea from Taste Bologna here and he showed me the best things to do in Bologna.
 Yet most people never even consider the city because they are so busy with Rome, Florence and Venice.
 But Bologna is a city for food lovers.
 It’s the largest city in the Emilia Romagna region, one of the most prolific food regions in the world producing products like Parmigiano-Reggiano, Modena balsamic vinegar, prosciutto.

-Bologna is also a university town, in fact it houses the world’s oldest univeristy and is considered one of the most beautiful cities in Italy.
-Today it has the energy and relaxed nightlife of a univeristy town and as it’s not as high on the radar for forst-time travelers to Italy, you won’t have any of the crowds.
+Bologna is also a university town, in fact it houses the world’s oldest university and is considered one of the most beautiful cities in Italy.
+Today it has the energy and relaxed nightlife of a university town and as it’s not as high on the radar for forst-time travelers to Italy, you won’t have any of the crowds.

 If you need just one reason to visit Bologna it is for its nickname La Grassa – who doesn’t want to visit a city called The Fat?

 Things to Do in Bologna: Walk Off Lunch

 Bologna is also known as La Rossa or the red, for its terra cotta rooftops, it’s a medieval city so you will find beautiful cathedrals and historic buildings but it’s also a left-leaning progressive city with modern art exhibits.
 There’s no shortage of culture in Bologna.